Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 - Cheap-feeling construction

-Expect a big boost in the sub-bass and a bit of sparkle in the highs.
+Expect a big boost in the sub-bass and a bit of sparkle in the highs, definitely not a neutral sound profile.
 The low-end is pretty balanced for most genres and only starting to rumble when playing specific modern genres.

 As a whole, they sound good, are reasonably natural, and are great for everyday casual listening.